sematext/docs/docs/logagent/installation-docker.md

 ### Kubernetes with containerd and IBM Cloud

 Kubernetes can use cointainerd as container engine.
 In this case Logagent can't use the Docker remote API to retrieve logs and metadata.
-Instead logs are collected from containerd log files and requires access to the relevant directories.
+Instead, logs are collected from containerd log files, which requires access to the relevant directories.
-The logagent input-filter for containerd supports:
+The Logagent input-filter for containerd supports:

 * Tailing log files from `/var/log/containers/`, `/var/log/pods` and `/var/data/kubeletlogs`
 * Enrichment of logs with podName, namespace, containerName, containerId